 - Preheat oven to 375 and line a 12 cup muffin pan with liners.

-- Mix together the chia seeds and water.
+- Mix together the chia seeds (2 tablespoons) and water (1/3 cup).
 Set aside for at least 5 minutes.

-- Add the bananas and the chia seed and water mixture; mix until well combined.
+- Add the mashed bananas and the chia seed and water mixture; mix until well combined.

-- Stir in the oats and whole wheat flour until just combined.
+- Stir in the oats (1 cup) and whole wheat flour (1 cup) until just combined.

 - Bake for 20-25 minutes, or until toothpick inserted in center of muffins comes out clean.

-- These will stay good for a week at room temperature in an airtight container, or you can freeze for a later time.
+- These will stay good for 2-3 days at room temperature in an airtight container, or you can refrigerate or freeze for a longer time.